Contact Sales

 Storing Biometric Data

 Once biometric samples are created, they are converted into a digital format and stored in databases.
 This storage must be secure to protect sensitive personal information.
-Biometric data can be stored as biometric templates, which are mathematical representations that are unique to each individual and do not directly represent the original sample.
+Biometric data can be stored as Renewable Biometric Reference (RBRs), wich represent a critical technological evolution in digital identity protection.

 By storing templates rather than raw data, systems can enhance security while maintaining the ability to identify individuals effectively.
 It is essential that these databases incorporate strong encryption methods and access controls to prevent unauthorized access and potential data breaches.